jonjomckay/kodi-addon-bbcsounds/README.md

 ## License

 This addon is released under the MIT license.
+It uses BBC logos from [this official repository](https://github.com/bbc/rmp-shared-assets), released under the ISC license.

 ## Disclaimer